Loss Functions for Detecting Outliers in Panel Data: The Loss Function

 \section{The Loss Function}

-This section describes the assumptions used to generate the loss function $L(F;B)$ and its variants, where $F$ is the future value and $B$ is the base period value.
+We describe the assumptions used to generate the loss function $L(F;B)$ and its variants, where $F$ is the future value and $B$ is the base period value.
 The loss function is the penalty associated with the difference between $F$ and $B$.
 Roughly speaking, the greater the difference between $F$ and $B$, the greater the loss.
 Initially, $F$ is assumed to be one period after $B$.
-After the necessary assumptions are made, on of the simplest forms of $L$ is specified.
-Restrictions on the values of the parameters of $L$ which make it increase in $B$ for a given relative difference are then specified.
-Subsection 2.1 axiomatically develops the simplest unsigned loss function L which satisfies these properties.
-Subsection 2.2 generalizes L to situations in which F and B may not be exactly one period apart.
-Subsection 2.3 introduces the signed loss function for cases in which the sign of the difference is an additional important criterion.
-Subsection 2.4 parametrizes L for comparing two sets of estimates of the same parameters.
-Throughout this paper, $B$ and $F$ are assumed positive.
-Zeroes, which frequently arise in the contexts in which the authors have worked, are either recoded to small values or omitted from the analysis.
+After we make the necessary assumptions in Subsection \ref{uLF1}, we specify the simplest forms of $L$ that also allow the values of the parameters of $L$ that make it increase in $B$ for a given relative difference.
+We then give the condition for the latter to happen.
+In Subsection \ref{timeinvariant} we generalize $L$ to situations in which $F$ and $B$ may not be exactly one period apart.
+In Subsection \ref{sLF1} we introduce the signed loss function for cases in which the sign of the difference is an additional important criterion.
+In Subsection \ref{twosets1} we parametrize $L$ for comparing two sets of estimates of the same parameters.
+Throughout this paper, we assume $B$ and $F$ to be positive.
+Zeros, which frequently arise in the contexts in which we have worked, are either recoded to small values or omitted from the analysis.